Will you stand with us?

 We are all grieving once again for the trauma and loss experienced by our brothers and sisters of color in our unjust world.
 While these moments might bring the injustice into focus, we recognize that systemic racism is alive in every moment.
 We stand in solidarity with front-line activists doing the difficult work of advocating for social and racial justice and looking to bring structural change in their own communities.
 Together, we demand justice for George Floyd, Breonna Taylor, Ahmaud Arbery, and the thousands of black lives lost each year due to the horrific systems of oppression that are prevalent in our society today.

 At iBme, we believe that justice and equity are at the core of mindfulness and compassion.
 Our teens first join our programs to deepen their self-awareness and interdependence and later activate that learning to be tangibly applied to our world.
-In our ten year history, we have learned a lot about what it means for an organization that is primarily staffed by people from the dominant identity group (white, able-bodied, middle-income) to engage in equity work, and we continue to figure out how to navigate this process.
+In our ten-year history, we have learned a lot about what it means for an organization that is primarily staffed by people from the dominant identity group (white, able-bodied, middle-income) to engage in equity work, and we continue to figure out how to navigate this process.

 We are calling on you to join us in supporting and uplifting Black-led organizations, movements, and organizers that are demanding an end to state-sponsored violence and wider institutional change.
 Our community must stand united against racism and injustice.
 We must not be silent.

 We encourage you to act.
-What this means will look different for everyone.
+What this means will look differently for everyone.
 However, there are many reasons why you may opt not to rally, and there are other ways to act.
 This excellent reference can help you find your way to take action: 26 Ways to Be In the Struggle Beyond the Streets.
 Amongst other strategies, the document suggests things like: offering to serve as an emergency contact for folks attending marches, amplifying the protests, and organizing Know Your Rights trainings.

 Here are some ways to stand in solidarity and stand up for racial justice: